Mr-Wood-CS/Computing_Science_Scotland/docs/SI/04-Insertation-Sorts.md

           __Remember, we start at position 1__.

+   	`Line 7`

-   	Line 7 - The computer looks at the number that is before the one we are holding.
+    	: The computer looks at the number that is before the one we are holding.

+	`Line 8`

-	Line 8 - This line is __very important__ as it checks two things:
+ 	: This line is __very important__ as it checks two things:

 	1. Is there a player before the current one?